You know that feeling when you’re nodding, smiling, saying “I’m fine” for the hundredth time, while something inside whispers, “This isn’t really me.”

 That moment started everything.
 And I’ve been calling people out on their hiding ever since.

-Coach since 2000.
-Writer since 2015.
-Maker since 2020.
-Not three separate things, one way of working.
-I’m that straight-talking friend who’ll challenge you to challenge yourself, but always with warmth, heart, and honesty.
+I’m that straight-talking friend who will challenge you to challenge yourself.
+Always with warmth, heart, and honesty.
 Northern grit meets deep compassion.

-I don’t work from scripts or rigid structures.
-I work from intuition, family wisdom, and 25 years of doing this work.
-I hold up a mirror so you can see who you already are …not who you think you should become like a self-improvement project.
+And I hold up a mirror so you can remember who you already are.
+Not who you think you should become, like a self-improvement project.

-As my Dad used to say, “She knows her stuff!”
-Mainly because he didn’t know what to call it.
+As my Dad used to say, “She knows her stuff.”
+Mostly because he didn’t know what to call it.

 “Andrea got to the nub of the problems.
 Her approach is simultaneously kind, thoughtful and extremely professional as well as being very insightful.
 I thoroughly recommend Andrea and endorse her skills without question.”
 Consultant Surgeon, UK